-Answer: For the fall semester, you will need to arrive on the Friday prior to the start of classes beginning at 8:00 a.m.
-Exceptions are new international students and participants in fall sports.
+Answer: For the fall semester, you will need to arrive on the Friday prior to the start of classes beginning at 8 a.m.
+Exceptions to this are new international students and participants in fall sports.
 These groups are to arrive according to instructions from their respective directors or coaches.
 Note that food service does not begin at the time of these early arrivals.

-Halls open for Spring Semester check-in at 11:00 a.m. on the Saturday or Sunday prior to start of classes.
-Only those students who are new for Spring semester must check-in at the Housing Office.
+Halls open for spring semester check-in at 11 a.m. on the Saturday or Sunday prior to start of classes.
+Only those students who are new for spring semester must check-in at the housing office.

-At the end of a semester, you must check out and leave within twenty-four hours of your last final exam or before the official closing date/time, whichever is sooner.
+At the end of a semester, you must check out and leave within 24 hours of your last final exam or before the official closing date/time, whichever is sooner.

 What happens if I don't get along with my roommate?